-We estimate that the net proceeds to us from the Public Offering and the First Rights Offering will be approximately \$85.1 million, based on the assumed public offering price of \$12.35 per share, which was the closing price of our common shares on The Nasdaq Global Market on July 16, 2018, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional shares, we estimate that the net proceeds from the offering will be approximately \$98.0 million after deducting underwriting discounts and commissions and estimated be used to approximately \$98.0 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the Public Offering and the First Rights Offering will be approximately \$80.9 million, based on the Offering Price of \$11.75 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares, we estimate that the net proceeds from the offering will be approximately \$93.2 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.